Being queer and Filipino in Calgary: Battling Filipino Derogatory Words

 The gravity of words

-When Valerio learned of the social norms around masculinity and the repercussions of being gay even in a western country like Canada, Valerio realized he had to be more conscious of his self-expression.
+When Valerio learned of the social norms around masculinity and the repercussions of being gay even in a western country like Canada, Seb realized he had to be more conscious of his self-expression.

-“If someone tells me that I have a little kembot when I walk, I was scared that everyone would know,”.
-Valerio adds.
+“If someone tells me that I have a little kembot when I walk, I was scared that everyone would know,” Seb adds.
 Kembot is a tagalog word that refers to a shaking of the hip when walking or dancing, usually seen as a feminine movement in the Philippines.

 “I didn’t think that there was anything wrong with being gay up until those little moments where people purposely say things to get a laugh…to make people feel it’s not okay to be a certain way,”